syedhassaanahmed/azure-kusto-load-test/README.md

 ```

 ## Query Performance
-Here is how to visualize the duration of all completed queries performed during a test run `my_stressful_test`.
+Here is how to visualize the duration of all completed queries performed during a test run of `my_stressful_test`.

 ```sql
 .show queries